rauc/rauc/docs/examples.rst

 .. _easy-rsa: https://github.com/OpenVPN/easy-rsa

-rauc Configuration
+RAUC Configuration
 ------------------

-We need a rauc system configuration file to describe the slots which can be updated
+We need a RAUC system configuration file to describe the slots which can be updated

 .. code-block:: cfg